 “I have told you these things, so that in me you may have peace.
 In this world you will have trouble.
 But take heart!
 I have overcome the world.”
 John 16:33 NIV

-Jesus promised His followers both trouble – and peace.
+Jesus promised His followers two things; trouble, and peace.
 As long as we are in this world we will experience trouble.
-Some of that may be of our own making.
-Much of it is the crossfire we experience during the final stages of the conflict between the kingdom of God and the kingdom of darkness.
+Right now that trouble is great!
+Sometimes we face trouble of our own making.
+Much trouble is the crossfire we experience during the final stages of the conflict between the kingdom of God and the kingdom of darkness.
 But we can gratefully experience His peace regardless of our circumstances.